 You can:

-• Work with an NGO in Geneva, and have them deliver a statement on your issues
+Work with an NGO in Geneva, and have them deliver a statement on your issues, or submit a video statement.

 You can:

-• Support Geneva based advocacy, for example by lobbying your Ministry of Foreign Affairs and government or providing information to Geneva based NGO
+Support Geneva-based advocacy, for example by lobbying your Ministry of Foreign Affairs and government or providing information to Geneva-based NGOs

 You can: